yorevs/homesetup/README.md

 send-msg.py             | IP Message Sender.
-Sends UDP/TCP messages using multi-threads tcalc.py                | Simple app to do mathematical calculations with time toolcheck.sh            | Check if the a tool is installed on the system
+Sends UDP/TCP messages using multi-threads tcalc.py                | Simple app to do mathematical calculations with time toolcheck.sh            | Check if the a tool is installed on the system dotfiles.sh             | Manage your HomeSetup dotfiles and more

 **Please check: [bin](./bin) for all scripts**